 So-called “filler” words may not change a sentence’s meaning, but they can change the way you read it.

 Less is more, they say.
-Brevity is the essence of wit.
+Brevity is the soul of wit.
 Or, as an A.I.-powered writing assistant might put it:

 There are certainly times when cutting back on useless verbiage helps to streamline a sentence.
 But what if so-called “filler” words—words that don’t significantly alter the meaning of a sentence—can cue readers to the writer’s intended meaning?